 Unmetered supplies will be charged on a p/kWh basis only;

+Capacity charge p/kVA/day;

-Capacity charge p/kVA/day; and
+Exceeded capacity charge p/kVA/day; and

 Reactive power charge p/kVArh.

 Generally the p/MPAN/day charge relates to one MPAN.
 However, where a site is a group of MPANs as identified in the connection agreement, billing systems should be able to group the MPANs where appropriate for charging purposes.